Gaushikmr/Codewayy-Python/README.md

 # Codewayy-Python
-This Repository contains  tasks related to python given by Codeway.
+This Repository contains  tasks related to python given by Codewayy.

 **Day-1**